Haloturbation in the northern Atacama Desert revealed by a hidden subsurface network of calcium sulfate wedges

 This page lists all metadata that was entered for this dataset.
 You can view an additional description file.
-Only registered users of the CRC1211DB may download this file.
+Only registered users belonging to the C4 subproject may download this file.

 Feature